SheikGeek/nearbyLocations/README.md

 [Foursquare Search Venues] (https://developer.foursquare.com/docs/venues/search)
 And MANY stackoverflow postings

+## A Few Notes for Running the Project
+I am using the Foursquare API, which means the project utilizes a ClientID and ClientSecret.
+If this were a project I was going to submit to the app store, I wouldn't leave them in the project on github.
+However since this was for learning purposes and a coding challenge, I decided to leave it in since this app shouldn't be getting much traffic.

+If you plan on running this on a device and you have a provisioning profile of your own (with it's own bundleID, then please feel free to use that.
+You will however need to obtain your own ClientID and ClientSecret from Foursquare and register your bundleID with Foursquare to make the project obtain search results.
+Once you obtain a ClientID and Client secret, replace the values defined at the top of LocationHelper.h with your values and the project should work!

+Currently the app is only searching for places related to "coffee".
+If you would like to change this out with a different value, change the "query=coffee" parameter of URL on line 37 to "query=<whatever you want>".

+Please check the Enhancements section of this ReadMe to read about ways I would like to improve this and other parts of the app.

 ## The Process
 Even though the main part of the challenge was to tackle creating a UITableView that displayed a list of nearby locations, I knew I wanted to tackle plotting those locations on a map.
 So to do that, I was going to need to store the locations in a common file, that would then be shared by both the UITableView and the Mapkit view.
 Since I also was pretty unfamiliar with how CLLocations and Mapkit worked, I decide I would start by implementing a mapview and finding my current location.
 After that was working, I set up a request to Google's location API and created a Map Point class (as seen in Ray Wenderlich's tutorial for Mapkit).
 I then switched over to Foursquare's API.
 Once that was working I began to customize what data I wanted to store from the responses.
 After everything looked good in a mapview, I moved on to implementing the tableview and formatting the data.
 I then added some error handling (Mainly to validate data was being returned).
 Finally, I started adding some tests.